UPDATED July 17, 2019

 If things turn from panic to full-blown fear there's always this guy.

-Even though it takes a hefty percentage of your adjusted gross income to qualify for this itemized deduction — 10 percent of AGI for all filers, regardless of age, beginning with tax year 2017 — you're pretty sure you have enough to fill out Schedule A. Yay!
+Even though it takes a hefty percentage of your adjusted gross income to qualify for this itemized deduction — 7.5 percent for 2018 filings, but set to go to 10 percent of AGI for all filers, regardless of age, beginning with tax year 2019 (unless a proposal in the extenders to keep it at 7.5 percent passes) — you're pretty sure you have enough to fill out Schedule A. Yay!

 Dang it, those medical costs weren't as much as you had hoped.
-Our tax system is really ticking you off.
-When is Congress going to get around to the long-promised tax reform?
+Time to look for some more tax breaks that, of course, you legitimately qualify to claim.

-And with all the Internal Revenue Service's problems, like its continually reduced budgets, the actual audit rate nowadays is, for most middle-income filers, less than 1 percent.
-You can probably try this and never get caught.
+By now that dark tax angel has arrived.
+With all the IRS' problems, he whispers in your ear, like its continually reduced budgets, the actual audit rate nowadays is, for most middle-income filers, less than 1 percent.

-But what if you do???
+Think about what could happen if the IRS calls you on some of those expenses.
 You are not a good liar, especially face-to-face, and will crumble under a tax examiner's questioning.